Nitish145/photo_album/README.md

 ## Sample data cleanup
 To cleanup the sample data delete the sql lite database and the media folder files.
 Create new database and run the sample again.

-## No validation on the form
-This is sample.
-I decided to keep it simple and let the validation to be added by you.

-## Sharing is Caring

-Star if you like it :)